doubleoroos/1-billion-followers-script-generator/README.md

 **AI-powered film creation toolkit for the 1 Billion Summit AI Film Award**

 Rewrite Tomorrow Film Generator is an intelligent, end-to-end **AI co-pilot for filmmakers**.
-It transforms high-level creative ideas into a complete, production-ready film package — including a script, storyboard, moodboard, and AI-generated video clips — all aligned with the *Rewrite Tomorrow* theme of positive future narratives.
+It transforms high-level creative ideas into a complete, production-ready film package, including a script, storyboard, moodboard, and AI-generated video clips, all aligned with the *Rewrite Tomorrow* theme of positive future narratives.

 Built specifically for submissions to the **1 Billion Summit AI Film Award**, the app uses the full power of Google’s Gemini model family (Gemini Pro, Imagen, Veo) to deliver a seamless, professional pre-production pipeline.